binn/yara-info/README.md

 #### *Head of Yara Events*
 ##### This person is a top level weeb who works with the community manager, server owners, event staff, and other Yara members to bring new and unique events.
-This person also deals with the issue of who hosts, who does what, who does that.
+This person also deals with the issue of who hosts, who does what, who does that. ( We only have 2 of these guys )

 #### *Yara Event Staff*
 ##### Event staff work with the Head of Yara Events to choose, plan, *host,* create new events, and work with Server Owners to bring spice to Yara!
 These people keep the community running and active!
+Note: This is the second easiest job to get at Yara, (the first being the Yara weeb job lol).

 #### *Yara Community Manager*